nishantgandhi99/website/content/quotes.md

 **Murphy's Law:** "Whatever can go wrong, will go wrong."

 **Aaron Swartz:** “I think deeply about things and want others to do likewise.
 I work for ideas and learn from people.
 I don’t like excluding people.
 I’m a perfectionist, but I won’t let that get in the way of publication.
 Except for education and entertainment, I’m not going to waste my time on things that won’t have an impact.
 I try to be friends with everyone, but I hate it when you don’t take me seriously.
 I don’t hold grudges, it’s not productive, but I learn from my experience.
 I want to make the world a better place.”

+**Unknown:** "The desire to be different, makes all of us same.
+Irony!!!"

+**Isaac Newton:** "If I have seen further it is by standing on the shoulders of giants."